bsewp045/Diagrams-Code-Presentation/docs/content.md

 - Automatic alignment of icons and arrows
 - Consistency of icons
 - Easy to make updates
-- Easy to monitor changes in the diagrams
+- Easy to monitor changes in diagrams
 - Can be included as part of a project in a github repository as python code

 # Purpose